 - If you are uncomfortable with something, in love, speak up.
 We cannot assume others “know” what makes us uncomfortable unless we tell them.

 - If someone does “speak up”, we need to respect their personal comfort level with the utmost love and grace, not thinking less of anyone.

-- Small Groups of 15 or less may meet in the church building, with prior approval, providing they faithfully adhere to the protocols established for such meetings.
+Small Group gatherings and meetings may be held in the church building, with prior church council approval, providing they faithfully adhere to the protocols established for such meetings.